paxdotdev/docs/src/reference-paxel.md

 ### PAXEL Compilation

 PAXEL is compiled by transpiling through Rust.
-In practice, this is fairly straight-forward — in many cases, PAXEL and Rust are syntatically identical.
+In practice, this is fairly straight-forward — in many cases, PAXEL and Rust are syntactically identical.

 PAXEL's scoping mechanism requires special consideration by Pax's compiler — for example, inside a [template `for` loop](./start-key-concepts-templates.md#for), PAXEL can refer to the scoped _predicate declaration_ (e.g. the `i` in `for i in 0..10`).